pombredanne/https-github.com-z88dk-z88dk.wiki-/ASMLIB.md

 ## 3. Data structures reference

-The data structures explained here are defined in the file asm.h.
+The data structures explained here are defined in the file `arch/z80.h`.

 ### 3.1 The Z80 registers structure (Z80_registers)